GEM-benchmark/NL-Augmenter/transformations/speech_disfluency_perturbation/README.md

 inserts disfluencies between words denoted by whitespace, therefore even with user-provided filler words it will not work on languages without whitespace.

+Also note, inputs that are a single token (where tokens are defined merely as being white-space separated), then the output may be ungrammatical due to the creation of a new sentence, or due to violating capitalization.
+For example, "Yes." may become "uh Yes." or "Yes. uh".
+Also worth noting is that the number of possible outputs increases exponentially with the number of tokens (i.e., the number of places where disfluencies may be inserted).
+However, short inputs have a limited number of possible transformations (e.g., inputs of 2 tokens only have 1 possible output).